VirgilSecurity/virgil-e3kit-js/README.md

 ## Samples

-You can find examples for React Native, Webpack, Ionic, Node and UMD in the [examples folder](/examples), at https://developer.virgilsecurity.com/docs/e3kit/ and in the [E3kit Web Demo](https://github.com/VirgilSecurity/demo-e3kit-web).
+You can find examples for React Native, Webpack, Ionic, Node and UMD in the [examples folder](/examples), at our [Developer Documentation](https://developer.virgilsecurity.com/docs/e3kit/) and in the [E3kit Web Demo](https://github.com/VirgilSecurity/demo-e3kit-web).

 ## License